Essay Version 2.0

 If you answered yes to the above questions, then you can accept the idea that nobody chooses to do wrong when they perceive that the wrongdoing in question will bring harm upon them.
 To the extent that we simply obey our instinct to benefit ourselves and relieve our suffering, we are not willing to harm ourselves.
 Socrates’ believed that persons who seek what they understand to benefit them are not trying to do wrong.
 They do not act for the sake of the wrong, but for the sake of obtaining the perceived good with which they are trying to improve their lives.

 The difference between objective knowledge and our personal intuitive insight into our own well being is important.
-People can know that stealing is wrong, but they experience a benefit through theft that makes them feel the wrongful action results in their obtaining some good, which improves their lives.
+People can know that stealing is wrong, but they experience a benefit through theft that makes them feel the wrongful action results in obtaining some good, which improves their lives.
 Remember the important psychological principle, there is no motive for committing actions that are right or wrong, which bring no perceived benefit.
 If we keep the distinction between the ends and means clear, we see that nobody commits an act for the sake of the wrong involved but with a view to obtaining the perceived benefit or good, which results from the action.
 Even when the benefit of horrendous actions defies our understanding, the actor usually still has a conscious motive to benefit herself.
 So it is that some people can commit horrible actions with no sensible benefit.
-In such circumstances, either the benefit of the action is only perceptible to such persons' own distorted inner sense of well being or such persons are aware of acting out of uncontrollable compulsion.
+In such circumstances, either the benefit of the action is only perceptible to such person's own distorted inner sense of well being or such persons are aware of acting out of uncontrollable compulsion.
 In the latter case they are rendered unable to make real choices and are thus removed from the realm of morality altogether.
 To the extent that we are unable to choose, we are unable to be moral.

-We all have a powerful instinct to benefit ourselves.
-This instinct is our natural morality.
-It is our nature to see what we perceive to benefit us as being good and right.
-It is also our nature to see that which harms us as being bad and wrong.
-We may objectively see that some particular circumstance may harm us.
-However, deciding that such harm is morally wrong is a value that can only be imposed by a self-interested being.
+Our obsession with benefiting ourselves brings up the relationship between self-interest and morality.
+Deciding that a particular behavior is morally wrong in a particular circumstance is a value that can only be imposed by a self-interested being.
 A non self-interested being is incapable of conceiving of right and wrong in a moral sense.
-There is no such thing as moral or ethical right or wrong until there first exists self-aware self-interest.
+There is no such thing as moral right or wrong until there first exists self-aware self-interest.
 Right and wrong, in the perception of the actor, are defined by the ends that the actor’s natural instinct of self-interest guides her to embrace.
 The ends that we seek are always defined in the context of our self-interest and moral choices are always expressed in light of the ends we seek.
-I am not saying that morality IS self interest; nor am I saying that structures of moral or ethical reasoning are synonymous with self-interested reasoning or motivation.
+We are not saying that morality IS self interest; nor are we saying that structures of ethical reasoning are synonymous with self-interested reasoning or motivation.